edvinerikson/frostbite-rcon-utils-node/docs/api/Packet.md

   3. `isResponse` A Boolean.
 Indicating that this is a response to another packet.
   4. `size` A Number.
 Indicating the size of the packet.
   5. `totalWords` A Number.
 Indicating how many words it is in the `data` key.
-  6. `data` An Array.
+  6. `words` An Array.
 That have the command + arguments.

 ### Example